Sonequa Martin-Green: Personal life

 Martin-Green married fellow actor Kenric Green on December 4, 2010.
 In 2015, Martin-Green gave birth to a boy.
 Martin-Green was pregnant during filming of the fifth season of The Walking Dead, which she covered up by wearing thick layers of clothing and using larger guns.
 In 2020, she gave birth to a girl.

 Since April 2016, Martin-Green has been an ambassador for Stand Up to Cancer, encouraging clinical trials, with a special emphasis on outreach in ethnically diverse communities.
 When interviewed by Essence in February 2018, Martin-Green said that her mother had been fighting three types of cancer and one of her half-sisters had breast cancer.
+In January 2017, Martin-Green took a government-sponsored trip with her husband to Israel, together with actors Mark Pellegrino, Daniel Dae Kim and Meagan Good, as part of an effort to combat the Boycott, Divestment and Sanctions (BDS) movement.